When a user searches for a specific person or company in Google, what comes up? Depending on the environment of...

 You distribute it using your newsletter and social channels.
 Hopefully, your target audience will share it with their followings.
 Plus, you may incorporate boosted posts on social media to reach more people.

-Next, you see the number of traffic grow.
+Next, you see the number of organic traffic grow.
 You smile.
 However, it starts to fade away suddenly:

 When your content reaches a “flatline of nope” phase, it becomes less profitable for your website.
 It’s pretty evident if the content doesn’t bring any traffic, it becomes useless.

 But why does a “flatline of nope” happen?

 There are only two reasons for this.
 One, your content doesn’t fit your audience’s needs (people stop linking back to it), and two, it doesn’t reach out to new readers.

 So, how do you keep your content on a “spike of hope” stage with constant traffic coming in?